 What and how much you eat, when and how much insulin you take, and how much you exercise are major factors in diabetes management that you can control.
 It is important for you to learn how to eat a healthy diet and to incorporate regular exercise into your daily life.

 The dietary guidelines for managing diabetes can seem complicated.
 However, you will see that the recommendations are the same as those for general good health, and you can eat the same foods as everyone else.
 A nutritionist can help you make sense of these guidelines and help you develop healthy eating patterns that will work for you.
 Ask your doctor for a referral to a certified diabetes educator (CDE) registered nutritionist.

 The basic eating guidelines for people with type 1 diabetes are:

-Eat three balanced meals, and do not skip meals.
+Eat 3 balanced meals per day and do not skip meals.
 Try to eat meals at the same time each day, with about the same amount of carbohydrate, protein, and fat as the same meal the day before.
 In case a meal is delayed, keep snacks with you at all times.

 Your blood sugar rises and falls in response to your eating patterns.
 Therefore, by eating about the same amount and types of food at the same times each day, you can easily predict when your blood sugar level will rise.
 This makes it easier to match your insulin dose with these rises in blood sugar.